things to see in chinatown kuala lumpur

 share

 Chinatown in Kuala Lumpur is a historic part of the city and has always been a vibrant district for as long as I can remember.
 Growing up in Kuala Lumpur, my school was literally a stone’s throw from Chinatown so I spent quite a bit of time there after school hours, going to the Rex cinema with my friends or eating at one of the many street stalls.
-On a recent trip to K.L., my sister told me about the many things to see in Chinatown (map), the cool street art, myriad of atmospheric speakeasies and new restaurants, so I knew I had to check it out.
+These days, after a metamorphosis that started in the 2010’s, KL’s Chinatown is one of the city’s coolest districts.
+From cool street art and colourful temples to delicious street food, atmospheric speakeasies and authentic eateries, there are many things to see and do in Chinatown.

 petaling-street-kuala-lumpur-photo